distype/distype/README.md

 A Discord library written in TypeScript for developers looking to interface directly with the [Discord API](https://discord.com/developers/docs/intro) with little to no abstractions.

-*Disclaimer: Distype is currently a work in progress.*

 ### Features

 - **Scalable:** With a built-in sharding manager (that supports big bot sharding) and a focus on performance, Distype makes it easy to scale your bot.